-Issue: Elimination of regulatory impediments to the effective delivery of federal aid projects
+Issue: Federal regulatory impediments hinder the effective delivery of federal aid projects.

-Adopted Policy: The National Association of Counties (NACo) urges the president and Congress to implement measures that would eliminate regulatory impediments on local and state sponsored federal aid projects to achieve our shared goals of strengthening transportation networks, improving public safety and advancing our economic competitiveness.
+Adopted Policy: The National Association of Counties (NACo) urges the administration and Congress to implement measures that would eliminate regulatory impediments on local and state sponsored federal aid projects to achieve our shared goals of strengthening transportation networks, improving public safety and advancing our economic competitiveness.